 - Distress in social, professional, and family settings

 With treatment, people who have gender dysphoria can achieve relief from distress.
-By establishing a gender role with which they feel comfortable, those in treatment for gender dysphoria can lead happier, healthier lives.
+By establishing a role with which they feel comfortable, those in treatment for gender dysphoria can lead happier, healthier lives.
 The hope of this gender dysphoria test is to empower those with any gender identity disorder to reach out and create strength and comfort in their own identity.

-There’s no one method of treatment for gender dysphoria, just as this gender dysphoria test is not an absolute answer to what one may be feeling.
+There is no one method of treatment for gender dysphoria, just as this gender dysphoria test is not an absolute answer to what one may be feeling.
 What works for one person may not work for another.
 Personalized treatment plans are essential for gender dysphoria, and a gender dysphoria test and a medical professional can help you determine the right course of action by testing a variety of solutions.

 Common treatment methods for gender dysphoria or gender identity disorder include testing hormone therapy, surgery, and behavioral therapy.

 Hormone Therapy and Surgery

 Hormone therapy and surgery can help people achieve a new gender role that aligns with their identity.
 These treatment methods are generally used for feminization or masculinization.
 People may also find these methods helpful for reducing sex characteristics that they’re uncomfortable with, like facial hair.